Images from the American West

 There is something quintessentially American about the big highways and lonesome winds, the strange glimpses of the selling of dreams, of momentary pleasures and necessities, the fortune tellers and coffee shops, the sacred next to the profane.
 America is struggling at the moment, about which way to go, which side to choose, which road to follow.
 The divides of race, gender, class, and tribe are ever more clearly drawn.
 With images of my hometown, and the roads leading out from it to the horizon, I am attempting to navigate the wilderness.

-Looking around her home, Martin collects and examines the evidence of the insanity, rituals, and fecundity of our daily lives - a skull her daughter found in the dirt, her wilting sixtieth birthday flowers, the insects that invade, the stuff we hoped would make us feel safe, the decaying fruit that we forgot to eat, the birds that few into the walls of glass, the talismans of hope for the future.
-Set against the sometimes chaotic outside world, the mundane and magical objects we accumulate bring comfort in these wild times.
+Here are the wilting sixtieth birthday flowers, the insects that invade, the stuff we hoped would make us feel safe, the decaying fruit that we forgot to eat, the birds that few into the walls of glass, the talismans of hope for the future.
+Set against the sometimes chaotic outside world, here are the mundane and magical objects we accumulate bring comfort in these wild times.

 Candles, Crystals, Iron Bear and Monkey Coin Holders, Snow Globe, Matches, Tarot Cards, Cups, Wand, Coins, Sword Letter Opener